Avradip24/Code_Wizards/source/MySEProject/README.md

 ### Methodology

 There are various Methods used in the Experiment keeping in mind the concept of code reusabilty.
-Refere to [this document]() for code overview.
+Refer to the [Methodology](https://github.com/Avradip24/Code_Wizards/blob/master/source/Samples/NeoCortexApiSample/Documentations/Methodology.md) for code overview.

 ### Results

-Refer to [this document]() for results and outcomes.
+Refer to the [Project Findings](https://github.com/Avradip24/Code_Wizards/blob/master/source/Samples/NeoCortexApiSample/Documentations/ProjectFindings.md) for results and outcomes.